 Failure to comply with the wide variety of federal, state, local and non-U.S. regulatory requirements relating to the release, use, storage, treatment, transportation, discharge, disposal and remediation of, and human exposure to, hazardous chemicals could result in future liabilities or the suspension of production or shipment.
 These requirements have become stricter over time.
 These laws and regulations, among others, increase the complexity and costs of transporting our products from the country in which they are manufactured to our customers.
-Further changes to these and similar regulations could restrict our ability to expand, build or acquire new facilities, require us to acquire costly control equipment, cause us to incur expenses associated with remediation of contamination, cause us to modify our manufacturing or shipping processes or otherwise increase our cost of doing business and have a negative impact on our financial condition, results of operations or affect the way we conduct our businesses.
-For example, new or modified regulations could regulations could require us to make substantial expenditures to enhance our environmental compliance efforts.
+Further changes to these and similar regulations could restrict our ability to expand, build or acquire new facilities, require us to acquire costly control equipment, cause us to incur expenses associated with remediation of contamination, cause us to modify our manufacturing or shipping processes or otherwise increase our cost of doing business and have a negative impact on our financial condition, results of operations and cash flows.
+In addition, the potential adoption of new laws, rules or regulations related to climate change poses risks that could harm our results of operations or affect the way we conduct our businesses.
+For example, new or modified regulations could require us to make substantial expenditures to enhance our environmental compliance efforts.